 M. Bru thus addresses the Grands Bourgeois.
 He persuades them after a few chapters that perhaps the best way out of the mess is to try to make all men happy.
-Hapme quote Cumming's effort, in a vivid passage, to limn the latter, who remained forever unknown, although, such was the squalid magic of the place, he could be felt, heard, scented and even tasted.
-But not known!
-The Delectable Mountains persevered to the end as mere scrutable souls of men.
+Happiness?
+That's simple.
+Let's look up the word in the dictionary of the French Academy.